JabRef/jabref/docs/sweng/TechnicalDocumentation/Technical Documentation.md

 5.3 [Logic](#5.3-Logic)

 ## **1 Introduction**
-This document focuses on showing the basic design and system of the project and should help any user and participant of the project to get a little deeper into the details.
-After reading this document anyone has a better understanding of how the system and design are built with the focus on the most important tasks.

 ### **1.1 Objective**
+This document should help all developers of JabRef and the project by explaining the design and functionality of the feature.
+After reading this document, the reader should have a better understanding of how the design and functionality of the feature are justified, focusing on the most important concepts.

-### **1.2 Related Documents**
+### **1.2 Related documents**
-- Specification Book
+- Specification Book with Glossary
+- MockUp

-## **2 System Overview**
+## **2 Project overview**
-The system is an expansion to an existing open source bibliography reference manager called **Jabref**.
-Basically the main goal of the system is that an user of jabref is able to copy a text reference into a popup-window which is accessible over the GUI.
+The feature is an expansion to the existing open source reference manager called **JabRef**.
+The main goal of the feature is that an user of JabRef is able to copy a text reference into a popup-window which is accessible over the GUI.
 After the user pasted the text reference into the box, the user can click on a parse-button.
 Following points should be fullfilled:
 - The user has the option to also parse multiple text references
 - The parser filters all relevant references from the text reference
 - An appropriate Bibentry with re results of the parser should be created